 Rod Dixon (2006 – 2023)

 Asian Theatre School:

 Red Ladder’s Asian Theatre School was directed by Madani Younis from 2002 – 2007, when it moved to Bradford and was rebranded as the independently run Freedom Studios.

-Madani Younis is currently artistic director of the Bush Theatre.
+Madani Younis is currently creative director of The South Bank Centre.
+He left Freedom Studios in 2009 to become artistic director of The Bush.
 His work at Freedom Studios included the site-specific work, The Mill – City of Dreams.
 He has also worked nationally and internationally as theatre director, writer and practitioner.
 Madani staged seven productions for Red Ladder Theatre Company’s Asian Theatre School – Streets of Rage (2002); Silent Cry (2003 – regional, 2004 – national tour); Freeworld (2004 – an international collaboration with the Studio Theatre Damascus, Syria); Caravan (2005 – West Yorkshire Playhouse); Freefalling (2005 – Red Ladder Theatre Company, national tour); A Waiting Room for Journeying Souls (2005 – Peepul Centre, Leicester), and Doors (2007- Red Ladder Theatre Company, national tour).